ChyKusuma/SPHINXPoW/README.md

 # SPHINXPoW

 # Introduction
-This project is dedicated to the open-source post-quantum SPHINX blockchain.
+This project is dedicated to the world community as an Open-source Post-quantum SPHINX blockchain, means anyone can join and contribute based on his/ her passion and skills.
 SPHINX is a blockchain protocol designed to provide secure and scalable solutions in the post-quantum era.
 The project aims to develop a robust and decentralized network using a Proof of Work (PoW) consensus algorithm initiated by the community.
 We thrilled to introduce a new design for Proof-of-Work operation.

 # Getting Started